centreon/centreon-collect/agent/doc/agent-doc.md

 ## Scheduler
 We trie to spread checks over check_period.
-Example: We have 10 checks to execute during one second. check1 will start at now + 0.1s, second at now + 0.2s..
+Example: We have 10 checks to execute during one second. check1 will start at now, second at now + 0.1s..

 When Agent receives configuration, all checks are recreated.
 For example, we have 100 checks to execute in 10 minute, at it is 12:00:00.